dgbenner/experimental-predictive-UI-travelapp/README.md

 This document is an experimental exploration of multimodal, predictive, touch-optional travel UI design.
 Artwork, maps, and screen mock-ups can be added later as needed.

-If you’d like a visual storyboard, Figma frames, demo flow, or prototype, just ask.